Spr19CS210/PA-Drill-Section-Writeups/PA10-KineticSculpture/README.md

     * mySculpture.in, start with the provided one, but feel free to ADD to it to show off for extra credit
     * mySculpture.mov, or other video format that can be run on multiple platforms.
-      The video should be between 10 and 15 seconds long.
+      The video should be around 30 seconds long.

 To create the video, you can use a program to record your screen as you run your program (see PA8 writeup), or you can simply record your screen with your smartphone or tablet.